Last Updated on 16/08/2023

 We all need a break from work at the end of the day — and that means not having any reminders of work out in plain sight in our bedrooms.
 So if you have the space, set up your workstation in a dedicated home office or corner of your living area.

 If you don’t have room to work elsewhere in your home, it’s a good idea to at least visually separate your work space from your personal space.
 That means putting your laptop and other work utensils away at the end of each workday.
 And switching off the corporate phone until the next morning!

 If you work from your bed, use it to watch Netflix, text with friends, or eat in bed, you’re going to have a harder time relaxing in it and getting a restful night.
 That’s because your brain then associates the bed with non-sleep activities, when it should be the other way around.

-Making a concerted effort to not hang out in your bed is one of the easiest ways to create a more calming space in the bedroom.
+Making a concerted effort to avoid bedrotting and not hang out in your bed is one of the easiest ways to create a more calming space in the bedroom.

 Change Your Bedding on a Regular Basis

 Keep your bed linens clean and wash them on a regular basis.
 Here again, everybody is different.
 If you share your bed or have night sweats, for example, you’ll probably want to strip your linens at least once a week.
 Those who sleep alone might feel comfortable washing their bedding on a bi-weekly schedule.

 Air out heavy duvets in the mornings so that moisture can escape, and launder larger bedspreads as needed.

 Relaxing Bedroom Ideas in Conclusion